 Progress report cards are published on the FACTS grading portal three times each semester at approximately five-week intervals.
 Their purpose is to inform the student and his parents of his scholastic progress, his conduct, and/or his attendance.
 For semester-length courses, the report indicates progress for the first portion of the semester course, including any midterm examinations.
 After semester final examinations, a final report card is published online and mailed home.
+The semester final grade represents an average of the semester's work, along with the student's performance on the semester examinations.

 Permanent Records and Transcripts: Only semester grades are entered on a student's official transcript and recognized as earning credit.
 The transcript is the official record of all academic and technology work accomplished during high school.

-Semester grades are issued in December and June.
+Semester grades are issued in January and June.
 Upon request, transcripts are forwarded to colleges and universities, employers, and other agencies or institutions.
 Transcripts must be requested in writing, including a parent's signature.
 A \$6.00 fee is charged for each set of transcripts sent by the Registrar.

 A student's Finance Office account must be current (without an outstanding balance) for transcripts to be released to any student, parent, high school, college, or university.